 Cities can play a decisive role in shaping innovation.
 Deputy Mayor of Nantes in charge of EU policies and Vice President of Nantes Metropole, André Sobczak, chairs the EUROCITIES Economic Development Forum, which provides a platform for innovation and economic development policies.
-The main discussion when the forum met in Florence in March was local innovation ecosystems.
 Simone d’Antonio finds out more.

 How does Nantes help foster collaboration within your local innovation ecosystem?

 In Nantes we believe that the city has a strong role in stimulating and encouraging innovation in both public and private organisations.
 We think of the city as a place where different stakeholders can implement new ideas and test how these innovative solutions work in real life.

 What we have done over recent years is to work with these stakeholders to define a certain number of areas where we can have an impact.
 As a city with a large metropolitan area, we have many opportunities, but we need to make choices.